Fazrul Nawaz: Return to the Warriors

 Following the end of his short stint with Sabah, Fazrul rejoined old club Warriors FC on the 2015 S.League June mid-window transfer deadline after recovering from an injury sustain in Malaysia.
 He scored two goals in first match after rejoining his old club, leading the Warriors to a 4-1 win over their uniformed rivals Home United.
 In his second match of the season, he scored the only goal in a 1-0 win over Hougang United, sending the defending champions to second place in the table.
 Fazrul ended the season as the highest local-born scorer in the 2015 S.League season with 18 goals from 24 matches.

 Tampines Rovers

-In December 2015, Fazrul joined Tampines Rovers FC after turning down a new contract at his former club.
+In December 2015, Fazrul joined Tampines Rovers after turning down a new contract at his former club.
 He scored his first goal for Tampines in the second game of the season against Hougang United.
 Fazrul ended the season as the second highest local-born scorer with 7 goals.

 Hougang United

-In July 2018, Fazrul joined Hougang United on a record transfer fee of $50,000.
+On 13 July 2018, Fazrul joined Hougang United on a league record transfer fee of $50,000 until it was surpass by Brazilian Diego Lopes for S$2.9 million in 2021.
 In 2019, Fazrul became the captain of the team.

+Return to Tampines Rovers

+After nearly 6 months without a club, Fazrul signed for Tampines Rovers on 7 October 2020.
+He make his AFC Champions League debut on 25 June 2021 against Japanese club Gamba Osaka in a 2–0 lost at the Lokomotiv Stadium in Uzbekistan.